danielharrell/open-eyes-lect-2017-18/Open.md

 us, on this account, we would presumably lose its appearance outside us, along with any way of being open to the world from within.
-And the only way left, from without, would involve getting in rather than letting in.
+And the only way left, from without, would involve getting in rather than letting in; and bear closer analogy to the way the world gets into a pickle jar, to spoil what's inside.
 Once Odysseus, then, is no longer master of his door, we could say a world of hospitality is lost, along with any way for his door to open from the inside.
-So now, from the outside, the suitors get in.
+So now, from the outside, the suitors get in, to spoil what's inside.
 Or once Leontius is no longer master of his eyes, we could say a world of judgement is lost, along with any way for his eyes to open from the inside.
-So now, from the outside, the corpses get in.
+So now, from the outside, the corpses get in, to spoil what's inside.
+(Perhaps keep "spoiling" analogy for paragraph below, along with elaboration in more elementary examples.)

-(Revise from here.)
 This same account of openness could explain every case of being open as a case of being closed that looks open.
 But this is also to say, for cases of openness to be praised, that the world stands behind them,